 The interesting thing about Jesus’ use of this particular passage of Scripture is that he doesn’t seem to have read it “straight…” at least not the way Luke tells it.
 He omits some of the language originally contained in Isaiah 61:1 about “binding up the brokenhearted” and inserts the bit about “letting the oppressed go free” from an earlier location in the scroll (Isaiah 58:6).
-And it was no accident.
-There’s no need to get too far into the weeds on this… the takeaway is that Luke’s Jesus knew exactly the point he wanted to make, and didn’t balk at mixing and matching Isaiah’s words to suit his purposes.
-Jesus carefully selected and connected certain of Isaiah’s prophecies about future Messianic deliverance: to bring good news, to proclaim release, to free the oppressed and proclaim the year of the LORD’S favor, identifying them as being of the highest importance.
+An accident, perhaps?
+Not likely.
+I don’t want to take us too far into the weeds on this… the takeaway is that Luke’s Jesus knew exactly the point he wanted to make, and didn’t balk at mixing and matching Isaiah’s words to suit his purposes.
+Jesus carefully selected and connected certain of Isaiah’s prophecies about future Messianic deliverance: to bring good news, to proclaim release, to free the oppressed and proclaim the year of the LORD’S favor… identifying them as being of the highest importance.
 The threefold repetition of the pronoun me underscored the role of this passage as a description of his own ministry and set the stage for Jesus’ simple and straightforward interpretation of the passage: “Today this scripture has been fulfilled…” let those with ears hear.

 So, in the end, the long-awaited Jewish Messiah was neither a King like David nor a Prophet like Moses.
 God was doing a new thing.
 God became Immanuel in a flawed and broken world… full of haves and have-nots, oppressors and oppressed, politicians and prisoners and the sick in mind, body and spirit… to spread hope, and lead us to a more abundant way of living.
 Jesus came to set us free from the crushing bondage of our sins by teaching us to love… and share… and forgive.